Do you know the warning signs for ovarian cancer?

 - menstrual irregularities

-The Karene O’Hare Ovarian Cancer Memorial Fund was established in 2009 and is funded through the annual Hare and Tortoise New Quarter Park Run/Walk.
-The 9th annual Run/Walk will be held on Saturday, September 9 at New Quarter Park.
-Race day registration begins at 7:45 am, a one-mile fun Run/Walk at 8:30, a 5K Run/Walk at 9:00 and an 8K Run/Walk at 9:10.
-The registration fee is $30.00 if paid by August 31 and $35.00 if paid after August 31 and on race day.
+The 11th annual Karene O’Hare Ovarian Cancer Memorial fundraiser will be held on Saturday, September 7 at New Quarter Park.
+Race day registration begins at 7:45 am, a one-mile Fun Run/Walk at 8:30, and a 5K Run/Walk at 9:00.
+The entry fee is $30.00 if paid by August 30 and $35.00 after August 30 and on Race day.

-Visit our web site at: www.hareandtortoiserunwalk.com for more information on ovarian cancer, on signing up for the Run/Walk and on how to become a donor or sponsor.
+Visit the web site at: www.hareandtortoiserunwalk.com for more information on Ovarian Cancer, on signing up for the Race and on how to become a donor or sponsor.

-John O’Hare is a retired attorney who lives in Williamsburg and is the run director for the Hare and Tortoise Run/Walk.
-To learn more about the Hare and Tortoise Run/Walk, you can reach him at email@example.com.
+John O’Hare is a retired attorney who lives in Williamsburg and is the Co-Director for the Race.
+You can reach him at firstname.lastname@example.org.